turingschool/curriculum/source/topics/fundamental_security.markdown

 * Open each controller
 * Look for any class methods called on models (such as `Article.find`, `Order.destroy`, etc)

-Most often when class methods are used in controllers they are passed in only data from `params`.
-This is a vulnerability.
+Most often when class methods are used in controllers they are passed data from `params`.
+This is usually a vulnerability.

 ### Preventing the Attack